 - Contributions to community/school

 - Importance of being a Ch'nook Scholar

 - Personal Biography (no more than 200 words)

 - Proof of First Nations, Métis, or Inuit Ancestry

-Proof of heritage includes a copy or scan of the following: Certificate of Indian Status; Métis Membership Card; Inuit Beneficiary Card; parent/grandparent heritage information and documents showing your relationship to them; or letter of acknowledgement from First Nation, Métis Association or Inuit agreement administrator.
+Proof of heritage includes a copy or scan of one of the following: Certificate of Indian Status; Métis Membership Card; Inuit Beneficiary Card; parent/grandparent heritage information and documents showing your relationship to them; or letter of acknowledgement from First Nation, Métis Association or Inuit agreement administrator.
 If there are any challenges in obtaining these documents, please contact our office for assistance.

 - Proof of full-time enrolment in a business studies program at a British Columbia post-secondary institution or at the University of Calgary

 We will accept a copy or scan of the following documents: acceptance letter; enrolment letter that indicates you are currently attending full-time studies; or official or unofficial transcripts.
 Upon acceptance into the program you will be required to provide proof that you are enrolled in full-time studies.

 This has to come from someone NOT related to you, who can speak to your commitment to your community.
 For example, your reference letter could be provided by a volunteer organization, an Aboriginal group, a sports representative, a camp leader, a work supervisor, a church group, or an elder.

 Step 2: Complete the online application